 Unlike plane tickets, I find that waiting to book your train tickets last minute isn’t a good idea.
 Pick a place and book, ASAP!
 If you are looking for fare deals within Europe check out Happy Rails.

 Travelling light is key to this journey, that means pack only the essentials.
 For long hauls, comfortable PJs are a MUST.
 The rest you can buy at your destination point.
 After all, isn’t travelling about exploring, learning and sustaining the local economies.
 It’s your duty as a tourist!

 Take with you anything that helps you relax.
 This is individual, but I will list my favourite rituals that help me relax.
 If I have my iPad with me I download 2 girly movies.
 Once I know I will not be packing my iPad then I will bring 2 books.
 I pack my favourite snacks and my favourite teas.
 Catering services on trains often only have one or two types of teas, but if I pack my teas all I do is ask for hot water (which I get for free) and I have my own wide selection of teas.
 I also bring a long my homemade matcha tea.
 Pack comfy warm socks (slippers take up too much room).
 I bring along a travel guide for the place I will be visiting so I can study everything and by the time I get there I am well-versed.
 I pack supplements that help me relax (ashwagandha, magnesium, B12, fish oil).
 Lastly, I can’t travel without my essential oils (lavender is my go-to).

 Now that you read my ways of making your train trip more comfy, what are you waiting for – Book your train TRIP already!!

-Leave a comment below if you found this article helpful or if you have more questions!
+Leave a comment below if you found 3 Ways to Improve Train Travel article helpful or if you have more questions!